agraef/pd-lua/tutorial/pd-lua-intro.md

 ### Expanding dollar symbols

 Some more in-depth information about dollar symbols and their use in Lua is in order.
 Specifically, we will discuss two new Pd-Lua object methods, `canvas_realizedollar()` (available since Pd-Lua 0.12.17) and  `set_args()` (available since Pd-Lua 0.12.0) which help you manage your receiver and sender symbols.
 In this use case, you will typically use quoted symbols like `\$0-foo`, so that your object receives the symbol unexpanded, which requires some facilities to expand such symbols in Lua, and maybe also record the unexpanded symbols in the object's creation arguments.
-These helper methods are technically considered part of Pd-Lua's graphics API (see [Graphics](#graphics) below) since they are often used for graphics objects.
-But they both work just as well with ordinary (non-graphical) Lua objects, and they come in handy here, so that we introduce them now:
+These helper methods are technically considered part of Pd-Lua's graphics API (see [Graphics](#graphics) below) since they are often used for graphical objects.
+But they both work just as well with ordinary (non-graphical) Lua objects, and they come in handy here, thus we introduce them now:

 - `self:canvas_realizedollar(symbol)`: Expand "$" symbols in the `symbol` string argument and return the resulting string.
-- `self:set_args(atoms)`: Set the given list of numbers and strings `atoms` as the object's creation arguments.
-(Note that the new argument list doesn't become visible on the canvas until you edit, copy, or duplicate the modified object.)
+- `self:set_args(atoms)`: Set the given list `atoms` of numbers and strings as the object's creation arguments.

 To explain how these two work in concert, let's go back to the basics first.
 As mentioned above, the patch id `$0` is widely used in Pd for send and receive names to avoid conflicts with other receivers and senders of similar names.
 Pd expands `$0` to the canvas id, which differs for every open patch, and it expands `$1`, `$2` etc. if the corresponding creation arguments are set in the context of an abstraction or clone instance.
 (Also note that in Purr Data there is another `$@` symbol which expands to the list of all creation arguments.)